convox/convox/docs/guides/service-discovery.md

 The `web` service could reach the `auth` service using `https://auth.myapp.0a1b2c3d4e5f.convox.cloud:443`

+> Note that both of these services are available to the public internet.

 ### Internal Services

 You can make a service accessible only inside the Rack by setting its `internal` attribute to `true`.